hoidn/BMAD-METHOD/mvp-phased-plan.md

   - File protocol and directory structure for agent handoffs using `inbox/{agent}/`, `processed/{ts}/`, `failed/{ts}/`, and `.task` files.
   - Atomic task creation and movement to processed/failed.
   - Blocking `wait_for` for expected files with timeout (exclusive: cannot combine with command/provider/for_each on same step).
-  - Headless provider invocation that passes prompt content as a single argv token (not stdin) and captures stdout to a log file.
+  - Headless provider invocation that passes prompt content as a single argv token (claude/gemini) or via stdin (codex) and captures stdout to a log file.
   - Path safety: reject absolute paths and any path containing `..`; follow symlinks but reject if resolved path escapes WORKSPACE.
   - POSIX glob semantics only (`*`, `?`); no recursive `**`.
   - Mutual exclusivity: steps use either `provider` or `command`, not both; `command_override` is disallowed (use `command`).